 #11 – Prepare Any Outdoor AC Units

 Central AC systems can be a source of heat loss during the colder months.
-Make sure any outdoor AC units are tightly covered up.
+Make sure any outdoor AC vents and registered are tightly covered up.

 #12 – Consider Thermal Curtains